Sage-Bionetworks/schematic/README.md

 ## Testing

-All code added to the client must have tests.
-The Python client uses pytest to run tests.
-The test code is located in the `tests/` subdirectory.

-You can run the test suite in the following way:
+* All new code must include tests.

+* Tests are written using pytest and are located in the tests/ subdirectory.

+* Run tests with:
 ```
 pytest -vs tests/
 ```